getampt/docs/building-blocks/data.md

 ```

 <aside>
-💡 **NOTE**: Get queries can return a maximum of 1000 records or 1MB of data.
+💡 NOTE: Get queries can return a maximum of 1000 records or 1MB of data.
 We strongly advise to use pagination to retrieve the data in batches.

 </aside>